kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Esports Protocol.md

 # Tournament Leaderboard

-When a tournament is active in the game, players have the opportunity to join with an entry fee of 10 KCash.
+When a tournament is active in the game, players have the opportunity to join with an entry fee (eg. 10 KCash).
 As more participants join, the leaderboard expands, intensifying the competition and the prize pool.
 These tournaments are defined as 24hr format leaderboard tournaments.